 Catherine Lawson Counsellor and Clinical Supervisor

-Hi, my name is Catherine and I am a person-centred counsellor and cognitive behaviour therapist.
+Hi, my name is Catherine and I am a person-centred counsellor, integrating cognitive behaviour therapy and also offering EMDR sessions.

 Life can get difficult at times and counselling can help you through these difficulties.
 I will walk alongside you with any issues that you are carrying and together we will find the best solution that is right for you.
 I believe everyone has their own answers and I will help you find yours.

-I work mainly as a person-centred counsellor and work with your individual needs, supporting you through our work together as you develop a greater understanding of yourself.
+I work mainly as a person-centred counsellor and EMDR therapist, working with your individual needs, supporting you through our work together as you develop a greater understanding of yourself.
 I may use various techniques like relaxation and different strategies to look deeper into the problems in your life affecting thoughts and behaviour.

 I may send things home with you to extend our counselling hour, giving you techniques for life.